covid-19 Health measures

 All passengers must be in possession of a valid ticket at boarding or during ticket controls.
 The ticket can be printed on paper or digitally from a smartphone or tablet.
+The customer must arrive at least 20 minutes before the departure of the bus.

 Onboard rules during the journey